Omicron hasn't stopped the jobs recovery - yet - KESQ

 On Wednesday, the ADP Employment Report, which measures private sector job growth, blew similar forecasts out of the water and showed 807,000 jobs added in December.

-Following this stark increase, economists at Goldman Sachs added another 50,000 jobs to their forecast for Friday’s government count, bringing it to 500,000 in total.
+Following this stark increase, economists at Goldman Sach added another 50,000 jobs to their forecast for Friday’s government count, bringing it to 500,000 in total.

 “This morning’s ADP data was consistent with a strong pace of job growth in December, and it suggests that the Omicron wave may have arrived too late to significantly affect job growth in the month,” they said.